wasp-lang/wasp/web/docs/typescript.md

 ```

-The mentioned type safety mechanisms also apply here: Changing the task entity in our `.wasp` file changes the imported type, which might throw a type error and warn us that our task definition is outdated.
+The mentioned type safety mechanisms also apply here: changing the task entity in our `.wasp` file changes the imported type, which might throw a type error and warn us that our task definition is outdated.

 ## Backend type support for Queries and Actions